visgl/deck.gl/docs/writing-shaders.md

 your shader code is added.

 **Note**: Your code can be run through another glsl code assembler like `glslify` before you pass it to `assembleShaders`.
+The `assembleShaders` function does NOT do any kind of syntax analysis so is not able to prevent naming conflicts when variable or function names from different modules.
 You can use multiple techniques to organize your shader code to fit your project needs.

 ### Platform defines

-This "virtual" module is a dynamically generated prologue containing
-#defines describing your graphics card and platform.
-It is automatically
-injected by `assembleShaders` before any modules are included.
+This "virtual" module is a dynamically generated prologue containing #defines describing your graphics card and platform.
+It is designed to work around certain platform-specific issues to allow the same rendering results are different GPUs and platforms.
+It is automatically injected by `assembleShaders` before any modules are included.

 ### fp64

-A core feature of deck.gl are the math libraries.
-These both provide emulated 64-bit floating point, to compensate for the lack of 64-bit floating point in WebGL.
-Note that this library is tested on (and contains fixes for) graphics cards from both

-### math

-Contains basic math functions
+A core feature of deck.gl is the fp64 shader math library that can be used leveraged by developers to conduct numerical computations that requires high numerical accuracy.
+This shader math libary uses "muliple precision" algorithms to emulate 64-bit double precision floating point numbers, with some limitations, using two 32-bit single precision floating point numbers.
+To use it, just set the "fp64" key to "true" when calling `assembleShaders`.
+Please refer to the "64-bit layers" section in the document for more information.